Malilangwe Wildlife Reserve is remote, unspoilt and unforgettable

 Our expert team consider Malilangwe, meaning ‘Call of the Leopard’, to be one of the most special reserves in Africa.

 Naturally, game drives and guided walks are the highlight of any tour of Malilangwe.
-Make sure you stop off to see the stunning examples of rock art that has been created San Bushmen.
+Make sure you stop off to see the stunning examples of rock art that has been created by San tribesmen.
 Some examples date back more than 2,000 years.

 Among the wildlife there are more modern pleasures.
 You can sip sundowners around the campfire at the only lodge in the park.
 And as you gaze up at a spectacular blanket of stars in the night sky you can wonder out loud if tomorrow will be the day you’ll catch a glimpse of that elusive leopard.